kbb/guides/style/README.md

 Style
 =====

+Delivering features is our ultimate goal.
+This style guide should be used in service of that goal, and not as an end in itself.

 Your time is valuable.
 Use [Hound] to automatically review your
 GitHub pull requests for
 style guide violations.

 [Hound]: https://houndci.com

 In addition to the general guidelines below, we also have the following more detailed, language/framework-specific style guides: